 NYC Accounting Fraud Lawyers & Financial Fraud Attorneys

-Accounting fraud cases may be complex and not too many defense attorneys have the necessary understanding of accounting practices and tax law to have the right experience to handle accounting fraud matters.
+Financial and accounting fraud cases may be complex and not too many defense attorneys have the necessary understanding of accounting practices and tax law to have the right experience to handle accounting fraud matters.
 The right attorney with the right experience can make all the difference.

 What is accounting fraud?